mattsly/mattsly.github.io/README.md

 Domain configuration is in the repo settings on GitHub

+### deploying

+For now, I'm just committing everything to main.
+Once it's pushed to GitHub it will automatically deploy. namecheap.com is where the domain is registered and the DNS is set up (previously mattsly.com was hosted on S3)

-### overriding theme defaults
+### overriding Jekyll theme defaults

-To override the theme defaults, copy the related file from the gem to the corresponding directory (this is what I've done for layouts/home and includes/footer)
+To override a Jekyll theme default, copy the related file from the gem to the corresponding directory (this is what I've done for layouts/home and includes/footer)

 To find the defaults run `bundle info --path minima`

 ...and then open in Finder and copy to the same path in this repo

-### notes on GH set up
+### notes on GitHub Pages set up

 1. Verify domain here: https://github.com/settings/pages
-2. Need to use https://github.com/mattsly/mattsly.github.io - which is set up at the root of mattsly.github.io (oringally I created a new project for mattsly.com which was serving at mattsly.github.io/mattsly.com - i.e. repo name...)
+2. Need to use https://github.com/mattsly/mattsly.github.io - which is set up at the root of mattsly.github.io (originally I created a new project for mattsly.com which was serving at mattsly.github.io/mattsly.com - i.e. repo name...)